-And finally, Architectonic is an ongoing project.
-We will continue to search out fantastical-looking buildings and stern relics from the ex-world of communism, and will add more images as and when we can.
-So, if you are a fan of this style or simply have a fascination with communist-era memorabilia then do remember to sporadically check back for more of the same.
+Some of the posts feature only basic information (the full name, city and country along with the architect and dates of construction/completion if known), whereas others include more detail in the form of a little history, particulars about the architect and that sort of thing.
+Architectonic is an ongoing project and we will continue to search out fantastical-looking buildings and other relics from the ex-world of communism, as well as add more examples to this page and create additional information for existing posts.
+So, if you are a fan of this style or have a fascination with socialist-era memorabilia then do remember to sporadically check back for more of the same.